pdoehle/swc-notes/python.md

 - If you have a Mac or Linux machine, bash is integrated into the system as a deep level.
 You could create a bash loop and produce all of plots in one go, calling your script from within a bash terminal.

-- With Windows, you can do take this approach for many problems, but if you plotting, it doesn't work as well.
+- With Windows, you can do take this approach for many problems, but if you are plotting, it doesn't work as well.
 You would likely want to create a loop inside your Python script instead.